hhru/api/docs_eng/vacancies.md

-area.url | string | URL for getting information on the region created_at | string | Date and time resume was created published_at | string | Date and time of vacancy publication employer | object | Brief description of employer.
-See field description in [employer information](employers.md#item). employer.blacklisted | boolean | Whether all vacancies of the employer are added to the [list of hidden](blacklisted.md#employers) response_letter_required | boolean | Whether it is mandatory to fill out a message for application type | object | Vacancy type. [vacancy_type](dictionaries.md) directory entry.
+area.url | string | URL for getting information on the region created_at | string | Date and time resume was created published_at | string | Date and time of vacancy publication employer | object or null | Brief description of an employer.
+See field description in [employer information](employers.md#item). null for anonymous vacancy employer.blacklisted | boolean | Whether all vacancies of the employer are added to the [list of hidden](blacklisted.md#employers) response_letter_required | boolean | Whether it is mandatory to fill out a message for application type | object | Vacancy type. [vacancy_type](dictionaries.md) directory entry.